 We’ll cut straight to the chase: Black Diamond’s Circuit isn’t a very remarkable pad.
 It’s fairly small, not even 4 inches thick, and not particularly durable.
 There’s nothing special about the foam, and it doesn’t have any of the noteworthy carry or organizational features of the more premium pads here.
 But the Black Diamond is a standout in one critical area: price.
 For the entry-level boulderer or gym rat who’s thinking about making the transition to real rock, the Circuit is a respectable option from a trusted manufacturer that won’t break the bank.

-Compared to the other budget pads here, the Circuit falls a bit short.
-For $11 less, the Organic Simple really ups the ante, with more durable materials (1,050D & 1,200D vs. the Circuit’s 900D), a hybrid hinge for added fall protection, and Organic’s high-quality foam.
+But compared to the other budget pads here, the Circuit falls a bit short.
+The Organic Simple above really ups the ante, with more durable materials (1,050D & 1,200D vs. the Circuit’s 900D), a hybrid hinge for added fall protection, and Organic’s high-quality foam.
 On the other hand, the Metolius Session II features an angled hinge, a carpet patch for cleaning shoes, and bottom and side flaps that reverse to protect the shoulder straps while bouldering.
-Added up, there are better options available at the $200 price point.
+Added up, there are better options available at a similar price point.
 But if you’re a Black Diamond devotee or can find the pad on sale, it’s a viable choice for beginners, circuits, or as a capable pad to supplement your quiver.

 See the Black Diamond Circuit